 This may perhaps work well for mathematics research where you can verify each step of the proof and the trust is built into the language of mathematics.
 Yet in any other discipline of science – unless you have access to the full methods, the underlying data, and the increasingly important code – how can you really trust the conclusions?

 This is where open science is simply better science: taking all the steps that lead to a finding being transparent and accessible for anyone to verify.
 We have recently had crises of reproducibility in some disciplines.
 Findings were published and believed in often for decades, and now researchers can’t get the same results anymore.
-Perhaps with open science we could have avoided such failures, which have also contributed to a crisis of trust in science and expertise. “this is where open science is simply better science: making all the steps that lead to a finding transparent and accessible for anyone to verify.”
+Perhaps with open science we could have avoided such failures, which have also contributed to a crisis of trust in science and expertise.

 Where do you see obstacles?
 Is there a tension between compliance with open access requirements and making a scientific career, especially among young researchers, researchers at less affluent universities or countries, or perhaps some scientific disciplines?